minimum advertised price violation

 What is MAP Pricing?

-MAP pricing is a policy instituted by manufacturers or brand owners, delineating the minimum advertised price for their products by retailers.
+MAP pricing is a policy instituted by manufacturers or brand owners that delineates the minimum advertised price for their products by retailers.
 Notably, Minimum Advertised pricing concentrates on the advertised price rather than the actual selling price.
 Retailers possess the freedom to sell the product at any price, provided it aligns with or exceeds the predetermined MAP price.

-The primary aim of MAP pricing is to uphold price uniformity and safeguard the brand’s perceived value.
+The primary aim of minimum advertised price violation pricing is to uphold price uniformity and safeguard the brand’s perceived value.
 By preventing the advertisement of products below the established MAP, this strategy mitigates the risk of price erosion and excessive competition among retailers.
 The result is a fair and equitable marketplace for all sellers.

 The Benefits of MAP Pricing